 How Much Will LendingTree Affect Your Credit Score?

-• Rate Shopping Window.
-Scoring models often treat multiple hard inquiries for the same loan type within a short period as a single event.
-This allows you to shop for the best rates without a significant penalty to your score.
+- Rate-Shopping Window.
+Credit scoring models typically treat multiple hard inquiries for a mortgage or auto loan within a short period as a single event.
+This allows you to shop for the best rates without significant penalty.

 How You Can Avoid LendingTree Affecting Your Credit Score